Skip to content

 Going through cancer treatment is tough, and hair loss from chemotherapy or radiation can be an especially difficult part of the journey.
 A cranial prosthesis is designed with your needs in mind.
 The cap is constructed with soft, breathable materials to avoid irritating a sensitive scalp, which is common during treatment.
 These wigs are also lightweight and secure, so you can go about your day without worry.
 They are crafted to look completely natural, helping you maintain your personal style.
 Many people find that a high-quality medical wig helps them feel more like themselves and maintain a sense of normalcy during a challenging time.

-Alopecia Areata and Scarring Alopecia
+If You Have Alopecia Areata or Scarring Alopecia

 Alopecia is an autoimmune condition that causes hair to fall out, sometimes in patches and other times completely.
 Whether you're dealing with alopecia areata or a scarring form, the hair loss can be sudden and emotionally taxing.
 A cranial prosthesis offers a reliable and beautiful solution.
 Because they are custom-fitted, they provide complete coverage and a secure fit you can count on.
 The goal is to create a look that feels entirely your own, using high-quality human hair that moves and styles naturally.
 This can be a powerful tool for managing the effects of alopecia and reclaiming your style.

-Other Medical Conditions or Injuries
+For Hair Loss from Other Medical Conditions

 A cranial prosthesis isn't limited to just a few conditions.
 Any medical issue that results in significant hair loss can be a reason to get a prescription.
 This includes genetic conditions, thyroid disorders, trichotillomania, or hair loss from an accident or burn.
 The defining factor is a medical diagnosis from your doctor, which is necessary for insurance purposes.
 Because a cranial prosthesis is a medical device, it helps restore your appearance when hair loss is temporary or permanent.
 If you're unsure whether your condition qualifies, the best first step is to schedule a consultation to discuss your situation and explore your options.